BASW Program Mission and Goals

 In concert with the School's mission, the BASW Program, built on a strong liberal arts base, prepares its students to be competent entry-level generalist social work practitioners and for graduate education.
-The program provides students with the knowledge, values, and skills needed to engage in responsible practice with a diverse populations, promotes critical analysis of environmental factors affecting individuals, families, groups, organizations, and communities, and advocate for those who confront structural barriers, thus preparing students for service and leadership.
+Recognizing the profession’s values of service, social justice, the dignity and worth of the person, the importance of human relationships, integrity, competence, human rights, and scientific inquiry, the program provides students with the knowledge and skills needed to advance human and community well-being.
+Utilizing a person-in-environment framework, the program prepares students to enhance the quality of life for all people, locally and globally; to practice with diverse populations; to analyze critically the social, economic, and environmental factors affecting individuals, families, groups, organizations, and communities; and to advocate for those who confront structural barriers; thus, program graduates are prepared for service and leadership.

-- Practice according to the principles, values, and ethics that guide the social work profession.
+- Practice with cultural humility in accordance with the principles, values, and ethics that guide the social work profession.

-- Use their liberal arts foundation and their understanding of bio-psycho-social-spiritual-cultural development to engage in evidence-based generalist social work practice with individuals, families, groups, communities, and organizations within a multicultural society.
+- Use their liberal arts foundation and their understanding of bio-psycho-social-spiritual-cultural development to engage in evidence-informed generalist social work practice with individuals, families, groups, organizations, and communities within a multicultural society.

-- Advocate for human rights and social and economic justice.
+- Advocate for human rights and social, economic, and environmental justice.

-- Continue formal education in either graduate social work education or other graduate disciplines.
+- Continue formal education either in graduate social work education or in some other graduate discipline.

 See BASW Student Handbook (PDF).